Georgia Tech Yellow Jackets men's basketball: History

-Georgia Tech's first recorded official participation in basketball was in 1906, when a small club organized under Coach Chapman.
-They won two of the three games they played that season.
-The next time Tech had a basketball team, it was under the famous coach John Heisman, also Tech's baseball and football coach.
+Basketball was invented by Springfield College teacher James Naismith in 1891.
+It seemed to take off in the Southern colleges in 1906, when Yale's basketball team traveled throughout the South.
+That year Georgia Tech organized a small basketball club under Coach Chapman.
+Tech lost to Auburn in the first college basketball game played in Atlanta, and won the two other games they played that season, against rival Georgia.In 1909, continuous dribbling and shots off the dribble were allowed.
+Tech organized another basketball team, under famous coach John Heisman, also Tech's baseball and football coach.
 Heisman had a winning percentage of .142 that season and improved the team's percentage to .500 in 1912 and 1913.
+Heisman wasn't able to keep up with a basketball team, and his successor Bill Alexander revived the Georgia Tech basketball program in 1920.
+From 1924 to 1926, the team was coached by Harold Hansen, also the football team's backfield coach.

+Roy Mundorff

-Since that time, Georgia Tech has forged a solid basketball program on the strength of coaches like John Hyder and Bobby Cremins, and such players as Roger Kaiser, Rich Yunkus, Mark Price, Craig "Noodles" Neal, John Salley, Tom Hammonds, and Matt Harpring.
-Georgia Tech became a charter member of the Southeastern Conference in 1932 (the first season was in 1933) and won the conference title in 1938.
-Coach Hyder, whose teams won 292 games in 22 seasons, put the program on the national map when his 1955 team defeated Adolph Rupp's Kentucky team, ending the Wildcats' 129-game winning streak at home.
+Roy Mundorff coached Georgia Tech basketball from 1927 to 1942.
+Georgia Tech became a charter member of the Southeastern Conference in 1932 (the first season was in 1933).
+The 1936-37 team was captained by future Tech coach John Hyder and posted an 11-1 conference record.
+Tech won the conference title the next season in 1938.

+Dwight Keith

+During World War II, the basketball team was coached by assistant football coach Dwight Keith.

+Roy McArthur

+Former Tech quarterback Roy McArthur coached the team after the war.
+He was "among the forerunners of the present run-and-shoot brand of basketball".

 John Hyder

+Coach John Hyder, whose teams won 292 games in 22 seasons, put the program on the national map when his 1955 team defeated Adolph Rupp's Kentucky team, ending the Wildcats' 129-game winning streak at home.

 The Yellow Jackets played their first NCAA tournament game in 1960.
-Coached by Hyder and led by all-American Kaiser, the team defeated Ohio University before losing in the second round to the eventual champion, Ohio State.
+Led by all-American Roger Kaiser, the team defeated Ohio University before losing in the second round to the eventual champion, Ohio State.
 Hyder continued to have strong teams in the 1960s and 1970s.
 In 1964, Georgia Tech's final season in the Southeastern Conference, the team went undefeated at home and was the conference runner-up.
-In 1971 the Yellow Jackets, led by Yunkus, reached the finals of the National Invitation Tournament but lost to the University of North Carolina.
+In 1971 the Yellow Jackets, led by Rich Yunkus, reached the finals of the National Invitation Tournament but lost to the University of North Carolina.

-Georgia Tech became a charter member of the Metro Conference in 1975 (the first season started in 1976), and then became the eighth member of the ACC in 1978 (starting play in 1979).
-As of the 2020–2021 season, the Yellow Jackets have won four ACC tournament championships and been the ACC's top seed twice.
+Georgia Tech became a charter member of the Metro Conference in 1975 (the first season started in 1976), and then became the eighth member of the Atlantic Coast Conference (ACC) in 1978 (starting play in 1979).
+As of the 2020–21 season, the Yellow Jackets have won four ACC tournament championships and been the ACC's top seed twice.
 Through 2021, Georgia Tech has received 17 berths in the NCAA tournament, and seven of its teams have made it to the Sweet Sixteen.